Airport congestion and flight issues

 7. Be sure to have all of your travel documents

-8. Have insurance when you travel
+8. Consider insurance when you travel

-Include protection against baggage loss, delay, damage or theft, trip cancellation or interruption, personal injury or death, as well as sufficient medical coverage.
+Consider including protection against baggage loss, delay, damage or theft, trip cancellation or interruption, personal injury or death, as well as sufficient medical coverage.

 9. Don’t miss your flight